UF-SAMM-Lab/NSF_project_archive/index.markdown

 layout: home
 ---
+# NSF Project Archive - University of Florida - Award No. 1830383

-# This is the archive for work done by faculty and students at the University of Florida under award no.: CMMI-1830383 – PI: Gloria Wiens, University of Florida
+This is the archive for work done by faculty and students at the University of Florida under award no.: CMMI-1830383 – PI: Gloria Wiens, University of Florida

 UF Cobot Research Funding was provided by the NSF/NRI: INT: COLLAB: Manufacturing USA: Intelligent Human-Robot Collaboration for Smart Factory (Award I.D. #:1830383).
 Any opinions, findings and conclusions or recommendations expressed are those of the researchers and do not necessarily reflect the views of the National Science Foundation.